openalloc/SwiftTabler/README.md

 \* Other platforms like macCatalyst, iPad on Mac, watchOS, tvOS, etc. are poorly supported, if at all.
 Please contribute to improve support!

-\*\* AnyView only used to specify sort configuration images in configuration, which shouldn't impact scalability.
+\*\* AnyView only used to specify sort images in configuration, which shouldn't impact scalability.

 ## Tabler Example